fau-masters-collected-works-cgarbin/llm-github-issues/README.md

 1. How to prepare data to use with an LLM.
 1. How to build a prompt to summarize data.
 1. How good are LLMs at summarizing text and GitHub issues in particular.
-1. Some of their limitations, such as the context window size.
+1. Developing applications with LLMs: some of their limitations, such as the context window size.
 1. Security concerns.
 1. Their performance (how long it takes to generate a summary) and costs.